eagereyes/eagereyes.org/blog/2015/index.md

 Some of the most fundamental and important papers in information visualization are around 30 years old.
 This is interesting for several reasons.
 For one, it shows that the field is still very young.
 Most research fields go back much, much further.
 Even within such a short time frame, though, there is a danger of not knowing some of the most important pieces of research. _<a href="/blog/2015/introduction">Read more…</a>_

 ### <a href="/blog/2015/data-stories-podcast-2014-review">Link: Data Stories Podcast 2014 Review</a>
-Episode 46 of the Data Stories podcast features Andy Kirk and yours truly in an epic battle for podcast dominance a review of the year 2014.
-This complements well my State of Information Visualization posting, and of course there is a bit of overlap (I wrote that posting after we recorded the episode – Moritz and Enrico are so slow).
-There are lots of differences though, and the podcast has the advantage of not just me talking.
-We covered a lot of ground there, starting from a general down about the year, to end up finding quite a few things to talk about (just check out the long list of links in the show notes!). _<a href="/blog/2015/data-stories-podcast-2014-review">Read more…</a>_
+Episode 46 of the Data Stories podcast features Andy Kirk and yours truly in an epic battle for podcast dominance a review of the year 2014. _<a href="/blog/2015/data-stories-podcast-2014-review">Read more…</a>_

 ### <a href="/blog/2015/link-data-viz-done-right">Link: Data Viz Done Right</a>
 Andy Kriebel's Data Viz Done Right is a remarkable little website.
 He collects good examples of data visualization and talks about what works and what doesn't.
 He does have bits of criticism sometimes, but he always has more positive than negative things to say about his picks.
 Good stuff. _<a href="/blog/2015/link-data-viz-done-right">Read more…</a>_